Australia signs two more COVID-19 vaccine deals

-SYDNEY (Reuters) - Australia signed two deals on Thursday to buy 40 million doses of COVID-19 vaccines from Novavax and 10 million from Pfizer and BioNTech as the country’s virus hot spot reported zero cases for the sixth straight day.
+SYDNEY (Reuters) - Australia signed two deals on Thursday to buy 40 million doses of COVID-19 vaccines from Novavax NVAX.O and 10 million from Pfizer PFE.N and BioNTech 22UAy.F as the country's virus hot spot reported zero cases for the sixth straight day.

 Federal Health Minister Greg Hunt said the government was on track to roll out the coronavirus vaccines in the country from March next year.